dmccreary/intelligent-textbooks/docs/index.md

 # Mkdocs for Intelligent Textbooks

-Welcome to the website for a step-by-step guild to using the [mkdocs](http://mkdocs.com) build system to create and maintain intelligent textbooks.
+Welcome to the website for a step-by-step guild to using the [mkdocs](http://mkdocs.com) build system paried with generative AI to create and maintain intelligent textbooks.

 We feel that many courses today can benefit for high-quality online textbooks that have some of the following features: